evgi99/startup2/README.md

 ## what is this ?

-A project to hold basic file and configuration to start devlopment new project  with node and react
+A project to hold basic files and configuration to start devlopment new project  with node and react.js

 ## Cool, how i join??